Does Revenue Diversification Actually Work for Nonprofits?

 Pursuing Public-Private Partnerships

-In recent years it has become very popular for large nonprofits to attempt to generate funding and scale their programs by seeking out partnerships with private companies, from the Starbucks and Targets of the world to local businesses.
+In recent years, it has become very popular for large nonprofits to raise funding and scale their programs by partnering with private companies, from Starbucks and Target to local businesses.

-The idea behind the partnerships is that the nonprofit will gain support—which could be in the form of money, technical assistance, connections, or supplies—while the company receives opportunities to further its corporate social responsibility plan and market itself as a good corporate citizen.
+The idea behind the partnerships is that the nonprofit will gain support—money, technical assistance, connections, or supplies—while the company gains opportunities to further its corporate social responsibility plan and market itself as a good corporate citizen.

 For both the company and the nonprofit, public-private partnerships appear to be a win-win.
-The downside of these partnerships (mostly on the nonprofit side) is that they can be time consuming and costly to cultivate.
-One challenge in securing a corporate partnership is the amount of competition among the mid- to large-sized nonprofits to secure partnerships with high-profile multinational companies like Nestlé, Dannon, and Mars.
+The downside of these partnerships (mostly on the nonprofit side) is that they can be time-consuming and costly to cultivate.
+One challenge in securing a corporate partnership is the intense competition among mid- to large-sized nonprofits to partner with high-profile multinational companies like Nestlé, Dannon, and Mars.

 To advance their interests and court these large corporations, many large nonprofits, especially international nongovernmental organizations (INGOs), have hired individuals from the corporate sector to foster relationships with private companies.